fede-rodes/ballboy_client/README.md

 ### Run expo

-- First go to [https://vast-beach-90080.herokuapp.com](https://vast-beach-90080.herokuapp.com) in order to weak up the free hosting
+- First, visit [https://vast-beach-90080.herokuapp.com/graphql](https://vast-beach-90080.herokuapp.com/graphql) in order to 'wake up' the server.
+I don't want to pay a single pennie for now, so the server is hosted on a Heroku-free-tire, which goes to sleep when inactive.
+Booting the server up takes a few minutes.
-- Start the emulator (genymotion or whatever)
+- Start the emulator (genymotion is the emulator I use on Linux)
 - Open a new terminal start expo:

 ```
 >> cd /bb/client
 >> expo start
 ```
-- Once expo is open, set `Local` as the type of `CONNECTION` and finally hit the `Run on Android (iOS) emulator`.
+- Once expo is open, set `Local` as the type of `CONNECTION` and finally hit the `Run on Android (iOS) emulator` button.
 After a little while (could take several minutes) the app should start on your emulator.

 ### Storybook